kukuu/AGILITY/technopedia-2.md

 5. Game plan for their growth.

-## Straightforward strategies to help improve teamwork in your startup today:
+## Straight forward strategies to help improve teamwork in your startup today:

 1. Lead by example.